codsen/codsen/packages/lerna-link-dep/README.md

 As a last resort, if your memory would fail, the alternative keyword is: `johnnydepp` — remember the actor, DEPP as in _Johnny Dependency_ - just type his full name and surname.

-link dep

-link dep

-link dep

-you want to link a dependency

-link dep

-link dep

-link dep

-OK, you should memorised this by now

 **[⬆ back to top](#)**

 ## TLDR